shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-ISIC2018-45293915/README.md

 - **Test Data**: 10% - Held out for evaluating the final performance of the model.

 This division ensures a robust assessment of the model's performance, minimising overfitting and providing a reliable estimation of its real-world applicability.

+## TODO:

+- Add a link to the dataset.
+- Research the best way to use the dice coeffficient callback